tamberg/makeopendata-smart-meter-interop/README.md

 ### Requirements
 * Minimize configuration
 * Allow a range of smart meters
-* Allow a range of home automation platforms
+* Allow a range of home automation IoT platforms
 * Keep smart meter data in the local network

 ### Proposed solution